iconify/website/docs/usage/svg/utils/index.md

 - Load icon set data.
 - Export icons as SVG files.

-At the end you'll have thousands of SVG files, which you can embed in HTML.
+In the end, you'll have thousands of SVG files, which you can embed in HTML.

 How you embed SVG in HTML depends on your project.
 If you can't automate it, simply copy/paste code from `[file].svg` file to `[file].html` file where you want to use icon.